Dholavira Harappan Site Gujarat: A Complete Travel Guide

 Harappan civilization progressed from to maturity to decline.
 Evidences of these stages are found in the different layers they excavated.
 Many parts that were dug up for studies have been refilled and left underneath.
 This is to protect them from further damage and erosion, also due to lack of funds for maintenance and upkeep of the sites.

 A well-constructed underground drainage system for sanitation is a mute proof of the engineering skill that existed then.
-It has dimensions of height six feet.
+It has dimensions of height six feet, high enough for a tall man to walk through easily.
 Till date Dholavira holds the record of having the world’s earliest water conservation systems ever excavated.
-Our guide who is a native of this site said that in his childhood days he and his friends would walk through these tunnels without realizing the significance of it.

 Castle and Bailey together formed the citadel; our walking tour was mainly through this area, Upper Town, the water channels, reservoirs and North Gate.
 Beyond the citadel lay the Middle Town and then the Lower Town which has several residential blocks, then the wall and finally the cemetery.
 The whole site is rectangular in shape and covers an area of 54 acres.

-Ceremonial Ground – An area in Middle Town identified as stadium.
+An area in Middle Town identified as stadium.
 Partially excavated arena with seating arrangement, a huge stadium with a complex structure is testimony to the fact that sports and games were conducted on a large scale.
 Parts of it are still not excavated.
 The empty space was probably used for festive occasions, ceremonial functions or as a market place.

-Check Dams – Many of the ancient civilizations flourished on river banks.
+Many of the ancient civilizations flourished on river banks.
 In Dholavira there were just two streams which was the main source of water.
 There are evidences of several check dams across the nullahs (streams) Manhar and Mansar to divert water into the reservoirs.

-East Reservoir – There are 16 reservoirs in the site, among them the east reservoir is the largest, grandest and best furnished reservoir.
+There are 16 reservoirs in the site, among them the east reservoir is the largest, grandest and best furnished reservoir.
 At three corners there are a flight of 30 steps.
 Excavators found a rock-cut well with steps and stone made enclosure inside the reservoir.
 They also found evidences of performance of rituals, broken figurines, complete unicorn figurine and thus concluded the reservoir to be of high importance.

 Their well developed reservoirs, drainage systems, small baths are a proof of how they conserved water.
 Without these the settlement would not have thrived in the sparse rainfall of the desert.